CARTAvis/carta-archived/README.md

 1. download Qt online installer `qt-unified-linux-x64-2.0.5-online.run` under your ~/download folder
 2. install needed package before launching Qt 5.3.2 installer
-3. Please choose ../your-carta-work/CARTAvis-externals/ThirdParty/Qt/ as the installed position.
-You can install in other position but you need to change Qt path in the following scripts. (will add more instruction later)
+3. Please choose `/opt/Qt` as the installed position.
+You can install in other position but you need to change Qt path in the following scripts.
+(This path may not be good enough, will change to use default path later)
 4. During installing, uncheck 5.8 and check Qt 5.3 and keep Qt Creator 4.2.x checked.

 Qt 5.3 is for following things: